Action-Sufficient Goal Representations: Introduction

 \section{Introduction}

 The primary advantage of offline goal-conditioned reinforcement learning (GCRL) lies in its ability to extract diverse and complex skills from pre-collected datasets without further environment interaction \cite{(HorizonReduction)Park2025,(RIS)chane2021,(CRL)Eysenbach2022,(GCRLsurey)Liu2022,(GoFAR)Ma2022}.
 However, the efficacy of this paradigm fundamentally depends on how state and goal information are encoded into a shared representation space to bridge the gap between observed data and target behaviors.
-This becomes even more critical in long-horizon tasks, where hierarchical frameworks are often employed.
-In such systems, a high-level planner provides subgoals to a low-level controller, and the effectiveness of this hierarchy hinges on the quality of the goal representation space used to communicate these subgoals.

-A prominent example of this approach is HIQL \cite{(HIQL)Park2023}, which learns goal representations directly through the value learning objective and utilizes them to facilitate high-level planning.
-While HIQL has demonstrated significant empirical success in complex, long-horizon environments, a systematic understanding of why value-centric representations work—and specifically how they relate to the downstream low-level policy—remains incomplete.
-While \citet{(DualGoal)Park2025} recently provided a rigorous interpretation from the standpoint of value estimation, a critical gap persists: the lack of a policy-oriented analytical framework.
-Our work challenges the implicit assumption that features optimized for learning value functions naturally facilitate policy learning.
-By introducing the concept of action sufficiency, we provide a novel information-theoretic analysis showing that representations derived solely from value-based objectives often fail to capture the essential information required for robust policy derivation in offline settings.
+Goal representations become even more critical in long-horizon tasks, where hierarchical frameworks are often employed.
+In such systems, a high-level policy provides subgoals to a low-level policy, and the effectiveness of this hierarchy hinges on the quality of the goal representation space used to communicate these subgoals.
+A prominent example of this approach is HIQL \cite{(HIQL)Park2023}, which learns goal representations directly through the value learning objective and utilizes them to facilitate subgoal prediction.
+While HIQL has demonstrated significant empirical success in complex, long-horizon environments, a systematic understanding of why value-centric representations work—and specifically how they relate to the downstream low-level policy—remains incomplete. \citet{(DualGoal)Park2025} recently provided a rigorous interpretation from the standpoint of value estimation, but we note a critical gap persists: the lack of a policy-oriented analytical framework.